-The virtualization cluster is a system that hosts virtual machines for research computing purposes.
-The system, provided by the ITS Research Computing Center (RCC), is designed to jump-start research projects by enabling researchers to quickly deploy and manage virtual systems for applications that interact with other RCC systems.
+Virtual machines are a type of server hosting available to research groups who need specialized computing.
+The system, provided by the ITS Research Computing Center, is designed to jump-start or augment research projects by enabling researchers to quickly deploy and manage virtual systems for applications that interact with other RCC systems.
 Virtual machines can be spun up for compute-intensive resources or other research tools.
 This service is provided exclusively for FSU researchers to support grant-funded research activities.

 deploy virtual machines and avoid delays associated with purchasing and installing new hardware